 The stream corridor following the Little Blue River and its tributaries will be preserved or restored.
-No permanent structures are to be constructed within the stream buffer zone, aside from bridges.
-All disturbed areas within the stream corridor will be replanted with native vegetation.
+All disturbed areas within the stream corridor will be replanted with native vegetation, aside from the fire access road on the north side of the development.